fusionfabric/open-api-standard/Glossary.md

 [YAML](https://yaml.org/) [](https://yaml.org/spec/1.2/spec.html)refers
 to “YAML Ain’t Markup Language”.
 YAML is a human-readable, space-sensitive syntax.
-YAML (or JSON) can be used to define Finastra Open APIs aligned with the OpenAPI specification.
+YAML (or JSON) can be used to define Open APIs aligned with the OpenAPI specification.